docker/docs/billing/payment-method.md

 keywords: payments, billing, subscription
 ---

-Find information on how to add or update edit a payment method for your personal account or for an organization.
+Find information on how to add or update a payment method for your personal account or for an organization.

 You can add a payment method or update your account's existing payment method at any time.

+>**Important**
+>
+> If you want to remove all payment methods, you must first downgrade your subscription to a free plan.
+See [Downgrade](../subscription/downgrade.md), for more information.

 ## Personal account